Federal territory: Brazil

 In Brazil, although mentioned in the Federal Constitution, currently there are no federal territories.
-Until 1988, there were three territories: Fernando de Noronha (today a municipality of Pernambuco), Amapá, and Roraima, now fully recognised states.
-From 1943 to 1982 Rondônia was also a federal territory (until 1956 under the name of Território do Guaporé).
+Brazil had three territories until the adoption of the 1988 Constitution: Fernando de Noronha (today a state district of Pernambuco), Amapá, and Roraima, now fully recognised states.
+From 1943 to 1982, Rondônia was also a federal territory (until 1956 under the name of Território do Guaporé).

 Canada

 The Northwest Territories used to include a majority of what is now Canada, and was divided into districts for ease of administration from 1882 until 1999.
 One such district, Keewatin, was its own federal territory from 1876 until 1905.

 Germany

 The German Empire was a federation of monarchies and a few city-states.
 However, after the Franco-Prussian War, the newly created country annexed large parts of Alsace and Lorraine, two mostly German-speaking French territories which used to belong to the Holy Roman Empire.
 A large part of the local population was opposed to the transfer, meaning that granting statehood to the recently acquired territory would establish a state with a possible desire for secession which also was not used to German politics and German law.
 Incorporating the territory into Prussia, as happened to Schleswig-Holstein and other states during the German Unification Wars, was opposed by the South German states which already felt diminished by Prussia.
 Hence, an annexation to Bavaria and Baden was also discussed, yet met with opposition by the military which opined that the crucial border territory had to be governed from Berlin.
 As a compromise, Otto von Bismarck successfully proposed to incorporate Alsace-Lorraine as a territory directly governed by the Imperial (federal) government, leading to the creation of the Imperial Territory of Alsace-Lorraine (Reichsland Elsaß-Lothringen).
 The territorial status, common in the US, was unique within mainland Germany, as all constituent states were self-governing.
 In 1911 the Constitution of the German Empire was amended to treat Alsace-Lorraine as a state for certain matters, including its own government and votes in the Bundestag.

 France annexed the complete area after World War I. Since then, the German national government never had direct control over a German territory, with the exception of the Nazi government; however, Nazi Germany was - like East Germany - a centralized state where state governments were de facto abolished.
 The Federal Republic of Germany's Basic Law does not currently provide a legal way to create a federal territory, including a capital district, and describes the German national territory as being composed solely of states.